tuanzicui/lumia-group/content/authors/宋士祥/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Master
+  - Undergraduate
 ---

-Hou Shengyuan studied both undergraduate and graduate at Shanghai Jiao Tong University and is currently a third year master's student.
-His area of interest is time series forecasting.
+Song Shixiang is a senior undergraduate student majoring in Computer Science and Technology at Shanghai Jiao Tong University.
+He has interned at the Shanghai Artificial Intelligence Laboratory and the Shanghai Algorithm Innovation Research Institute.
+The research direction of interest is LLM Reasoning Augment.